Expert advice on new construction purchases

 Partnering with the right agent is essential when shopping for new construction, and is here to help you navigate through your options in the Maryland area.

-In real estate, you can always negotiate.
-However, with new construction, it depends on the developer and the length of time that the home has been vacant.
-Developers in new additions like to keep prices near their asking point because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
+In real estate, negotiation is always an option.
+However, with new construction, it depends on the developer and the length of time that the home has been available.
+Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and current market conditions, developers have been known to allow a few concessions.
+But, depending on how far along the project is and what the market is doing at that point in time, a builder will often allow a few concessions.

-At Remax Components, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 priority.
 Give me a call at

 410-893-1199 to start the search for your new home today.